 Car manufacturers absolutely love the Cotswolds.
 Honestly, if we haven’t been seventeen times in one month something is wrong.
 Very wrong.

 Not that we mind, of course, because it is an area of the world with lovely country roads, traditional English pubs (to drive past) and it’s not that far from London.
-The place you will inevitably have to move to if you want to further your career.
+You know, the place you will inevitably have to move to if you want to further your career.

 7) Everyone will ask you about your favourite car